oyavri/poe/README.md

 - Depending on the previous statement, even if Redis is persistent, I am not sure what happens if a worker dies in the middle of the job.
 As BullMQ will not hear from it, the job will be locked (BullMQ locks the job if it is being processed by a worker) and will wait for the delay.

-- If a call gets deleted when it is being processed by the worker, worker is not aware of it.
-Thus, it will try to complete the processing.
+- If a call gets deleted during processing, the worker is not aware of it.
+Thus, it will try to complete the transcription process.

 ## Future Improvements: